leonylcatwork/MMCache/README.md

 1. Persistent type of storage is not implemented yet.
 This class must conforms to protocol 'MMCStorable'.
 2. Dynamically setting capacity should trim cache size to desired value using given policy.
-3. Storage should provide more flexible query methods other than what is defined in MMCStorable.
+3. Storage should provide more flexible query methods other than what is defined in 'MMCStorable'.